54rt1n/ComfyUI-DareMerge/README.md

 |grad|Shell Gradient|`MODEL`|`LAYER_GRADIENT`|Returns the balanced layers (onion) gradient for a model|
 |grad|MBW Gradient|`MODEL`|`LAYER_GRADIENT`|Returns the MBW-style gradient for a model|

+### Merging
+* In general, one means keep first model, zero means keep second model
+* For DARE, we use the base model to determine which values to protect or include.
+* For TIES, we can use the sum of the delta ties (as in the paper), or the count, or off to disable.
+* Can accept a model mask, which will restrict changes to only modify the masked areas.

 ## Masking
+These are masks that whitelist or blacklist parameters for a merge.
+They are used to filter out parameters that are not wanted in a merge, and can be used to protect or target the parameters of a model for changes.
 |category|node name|input type|output type|desc.|
 | --- | --- | --- | --- | --- |
 |mask|Simple Masker|`MODEL`|`MODEL_MASK`|Creates a new mask for a model|